felix314159/dftws-fairnessEvaluation/README.md

-# dftws-fairnessEvaluation
+# DFTWS Fairness Evaluation
-Code to statistically show that my DFTWS algorithm does fair winner selection
+Code to statistically show that my DFTWS algorithm does fair winner selection.
+DFTWS is used as winner selection algorithm in [gophy](https://github.com/felix314159/gophy).